No items found.

 1. Layoffs

 Recent research from workforce intelligence organisation Revelio Labs found that many organisations have seen sharp declines in their share of diverse new hires.
-TripAdvisor, for example, has suffered a 7% decrease in the share of diverse hires since July 2022.
+And for example, TripAdvisor has suffered a 7% decrease in the share of diverse hires since July 2022.

-This decline in diverse hiring could suggest improving representation has taken a backseat for many organisations.
+This decline in diverse hiring could suggest improving representation is not a priority for many organisations.
+Moreover, the attrition rate at layoff companies was 57% higher for DE&I roles than non-DE&I roles in December 2022.

-The problem extends far beyond the immediate loss of talent.
+The problem isn't only losing talents loss.
 What message does it send, disproportionately laying off the people charged with furthering your DE& goals?
 What culture are you left with?

 Hint: it’s not an inclusive one.
 McKinsey observed this connection between diversity and inclusion back in 2020, but it seems many organisations haven’t heeded the warning: